 What You Need to Make Rainbow Jello

 You’ll need 6 boxes of Jell-o or flavored gelatin.
 You can buy Jell-o or the store-brand.
 It doesn’t matter.
+Some store-brands don’t come in all the flavors, so chances are you’ll have to have a variety of brands.

 Tip: I’ve noticed that some big box stores don’t carry Berry Blue gelatin, so be sure to grab some when you see it so you aren’t running around like crazy to find it when you need it!